 Changed willingness to invest in training and further education

-Recognition of new requirements through a changed learning culture
+Recognition of new demands through a changed learning culture

 Introduction of new technologies to support informal learning

-In light of these significant changes across the entire world of work, you as a training manager should work together with leaders to ensure an appropriate learning environment.
-After all, these influential role models should support and shape the competency development of the entire team.
+In light of these significant changes in the entire working world, you as a person responsible for continuing education should work together with managers to ensure an appropriate learning environment.
+After all, they are influential role models who should accompany and shape the competency development of the entire team.

 How Trainers Support Informal Learning